+Your version and your vision of success may look like failure to many in the world.
+But what's wildly popular can sometimes lead you away from who you truly are, rather than toward your authentic self."
 There is a lot of pressure in today’s society for kids to succeed, but failing is a part of learning how to be a successful person.
 In his teaching career, Luke Reynolds saw the stress and anxiety his students suffered, whether it was over grades, fitting in, or simply getting things right the first time.
-Even More Fantastic Failures is a second installment in Reynolds a personal campaign to show kids it's ok fall down or make a mistakes, just so long as you try, try again!
+Even More Fantastic Failures is a second installment in Reynolds's personal campaign to show kids it's ok to fall down or make mistakes, just so long as you try, try again!